Mortgage ‘misery’ as average five-year deal soars above 6%

 MPs on the Treasury committee were stepping up their campaign to increase saving rates for lenders, which are failing to keep up with soaring mortgages.

-Labour’s Angela Eagle said: “This blatant profiteering has been shocking, and it’s clear to me this behaviour is miles away from the incoming requirement for firms to treat their customers fairly and with respect.”
+Senior Labour MP Angela Eagle said: “This blatant profiteering has been shocking, and it’s clear to me this behaviour is miles away from the incoming requirement for firms to treat their customers fairly and with respect.”

+Meanwhile, the Tory chair of the Treasury select committee Harriett Baldwin said fuel retailers have “pocketed” the 5p fuel duty price cut.
+She said it had “gone straight to the bottom line” of firms.

 Join our commenting forum